compthinking/DKMA/_pages/ece657A_W21_outline_doc.md

 ## Getting Help:

-- **Discussion board:** TBD *Access Code: DKMA*
+- **Discussion board:**
   - *Piazza* will be the main place for detailed discussion and questions.
 Students can post anonymously (from students only), post a collaborative answer and course staff can confirm these, post their own or run Live Q&A events.
   - Go there there and sign up with your UWaterloo email now!
-  - *Community:* we will strive to create an active community within the course using live sessions, social platforms and crosscutting study group assignments and fun challenges throughout the term.
-This will be an experiment, so it will be optional, but hopefully we can all build a Data Analysis and Machine Learning graduate student community in the deparment that will benenfit everyone.
 - **Pre-recorded Video Lectures:** These will be made available on the [course youtube channel](https://www.youtube.com/channel/UC7vU2kP8oNwvr0GuAqoxYGA), and links from whithin Learn
 - **LEARN Website:** The main course content, announcements, grade stracking and materials will be made availble on Learn.
 All registered students should see this in their LEARN courses.
 - **Email the Teaching Assistant and Instructor:** Office Hours will be arranged once term starts as needed.
 - **AccessAbility Services :** http://uwaterloo.ca/accessability-services
   - If you need any accommodation, assistance with exams, learning environment, assignments, talk to this office and they can help you set it up as securely and anonymously as possible.

+### Discussion Group Protocols

+- Posts on Piazza can be public or anonymous to your classmates, but they will *never* be anonymous to the TAs and Instructor.
+- Be kind.
+Assume the best, not the worst.
+Think before you hit enter.
+- Posts which are considered offensive, abusive, bullying, discriminatory to any group or person, will be made private or deleted and followed up with private discussion.
+- If you feel there is inappropriate, hurtful behaviour occurring on the discussion forum, please notify the professor, TAs or department staff as you feel appropriate.
+- If you really can't get in touch with anyone and it is an emergency you can contact Prof. Crowley directory via Microsoft Teams messaging (please don't abuse this though :| )

 ## Resources:

 There is no required textbook.
 But most of the course is based on the following books and will be useful to take a look at them.